 Attendance and respectful participation in class is a way that you can positively influence your grade.
 Should you miss class, it is your personal responsibility to get notes or handouts from classmates.
 Your instructor will neither repeat lectures nor provide you with a private lecture.
 There will be some activities that occur only in class.
-The group assignment cannot be made up.
 Missing handouts can often be found on Moodle.
 You can also send me an email or drop by my office hours.
+Full participation points must be earned.
+Nonparticipation and absences will hurt your grade at the end of the quarter.